yuvalmGS/gigaspaces-wiki-jekyll/xap97net/prepared-template.markdown

 # Usage

-Use `ISpaceProxy.Snapshot` to create a prepared template from an object template or a [SqlQuery].
+Use `ISpaceProxy.Snapshot` to create a prepared template from an object template or a depanlinkSqlQuerytengahlink./sqlquery.htmlbelakanglink.

 #### Creating a prepared template from an object